DanielBok/copulae/README.md

 ## TODOS

 - [x] Set up package for pip and conda installation
-- [ ] More documentation on usage and post docs on rtd
+- [ ] More documentation on usage and post docs on rtd (Permanently in the works 😊)
-    - [ ] Add sample problems
 - [x] Elliptical Copulas
     - [x] Gaussian (Normal)
     - [x] Student (T)